oracle/db-sharding/docker-based-sharding-deployment/README.md

 For complete Oracle Sharding Database setup, please go through following steps and execute them as per your environment:

 ### Create Oracle Global Service Manager Image
 **IMPORTANT:** You will have to provide the installation binaries of Oracle Global Service Manager Oracle Database 19c  (19.3) for Linux x86-64 and put them into the `dockerfiles/<version>` folder.
 You only need to provide the binaries for the edition you are going to install.
 The binaries can be downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html).
 You also have to make sure to have internet connectivity for yum.
-Note that you must not uncompress the binaries.
+**Note:** You must not uncompress the binaries.

 The `buildDockerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call `docker build` with their preferred set of parameters.
 Before you build the image make sure that you have provided the installation binaries and put them into the right folder.
 Go into the **dockerfiles** folder and run the **buildDockerImage.sh** the script as root or with sudo privileges: